andreshungbz/dotfiles/README.md

 ## After Installing

-After the installation script is done.
-Restart the terminal and change the font as necessary.
+After the installation script is done, restart the terminal and change the font as necessary.

 A full restoration of a backup can be done with the corresponding package list located in `~/dotfiles/.etc/packages`.
 For example, on Linux systems, run the following command: